 Second Year Coaches

-These events are designed to provide First Year students with an opportunity to learn more about MBA careers in consulting, finance, general management and operations, marketing, and mission-driven careers.
-Through knowledgeable speakers and informative panel discussions, these forums will aid you in your exploration of different career paths.
+Early in the first year, students have an opportunity to learn about MBA careers in consulting, entrepreneurship, finance, general management and operations, marketing, and mission-driven careers.
+Through knowledgeable speakers and panel discussions, these forums will aid you in your exploration of different career paths.

 Darden students have access to Career Leader at a reduced rate.
-Career Leader is a fully integrated approach to business career self-assessment built on the premise that your interests, motivators and skills will drive future career success and satisfaction.
+Career Leader is a self-assessment tool that maps you to potential MBA career paths based on your interests, motivators and skills.

 Résumé and Cover Letter Workshops

 Darden provides a variety of online resources to help students develop lifelong career management skills.
-The Career Development Portal houses over 1000 pages of resources and information on all aspects of the career management process.
+Our Career Development Portal houses an impressive repository of valuable resources and information on all aspects of the career education process.

 Recruiting & Networking Opportunities

 Over 100 companies travel to Charlottesville, Virginia each year to recruit Darden students.
-Each company posts opportunities (for either summer internships, full-time jobs or both) prior to their visit, and Darden students can apply and potentially interview for the positions while the companies are on-Grounds.
-In addition to the companies that travel to Charlottesville, hundreds more post opportunities online.
-In total, approximately 700 job postings are posted each year.
+Job and internship opportunities are posted online prior to their visit, and Darden students can apply and potentially interview for the positions while the companies are on-Grounds.
+In addition to the companies that travel to Charlottesville, hundreds more post opportunities on our exclusive job board.
+In total, approximately 700 opportunities are posted each year.

 Company Networking Nights

-The Career Development Center organizes three First Year and six Second Year networking nights each year.
+The Career Development Center organizes several Networking Nights each year.
 During Networking Nights company representatives meet with students to discuss available opportunities and share insights and experiences.

 The career-focused student clubs host over 90 networking events, conferences, and other important recruiting activities throughout the year.